coder-mike/money-ticker/readme.md

 [http://coder-mike.com/money-ticker/](http://coder-mike.com/money-ticker/)

- - Earned: counts up continuously unless the ticker is paused.
-For whatever your definition of "earned" is -- e.g. time spent wisely.
+ - Used: counts up continuously unless the ticker is paused.
+For whatever your definition of "used" is -- e.g. time spent wisely, or time traded for money (depending on how you use the app).
  - Remaining today: the amount of additional money (time) remaining in the day until `dayEndTime`
- - Achievable today: the amount of remaining money (time) plus the amount you've earned today
+ - Achievable today: the amount of remaining money (time) plus the amount you've used today
- - Missed today: the amount of money (time) so far today since `dayStartTime` where the ticker has been paused
+ - Abused: the amount of money (time) so far today since `dayStartTime` where the ticker has been paused

 ## Configuration